-But there’s also a more sophisticated and cosmopolitan side to the food scene in Munich, with plenty for foodies to enjoy.
-We visited Munich on a short break with Flybmi and managed to discover plenty of great places to eat in Munich that we can recommend you try.
+But if you are wondering what to eat in Munich, be aware there’s also a more sophisticated and cosmopolitan side to the food scene in Munich, with plenty for foodies to enjoy.
+We visited Munich on a short break with Flybmi and can recommend where to eat in Munich for the most delicious German food.

 We arrived from Bristol with Flybmi and found the airport is a surprisingly good place to eat in Munich, with a choice of 60 different restaurants and cafés, many with concepts that are unique to the airport.
 It’s a popular place for locals living nearby to come for dinner or for a bite to eat before their flight.
 In the arrivals area there’s the Bayern Lounge where you can use the touch screens for information on things to do in Bavaria and before you fly home pick up some regional specialties on sale in the adjoining café.

 There’s a food court with lots of different restaurants and things to eat in Munich Airport on the first floor mezzanine, and up one more level is the Cloud 7 café, which has a cute retro theme and is decked out like the interior of an old plane.
 The emphasis is on healthy food with some treats of Eisbayer artisan ice cream and crêpes for desert.
 The café is on the observation deck where you can watch the planes come and go, combining good coffee with plane-spotting and lots of space for the kids to run around.